Library By-Laws

 3. Appoints committees of the Board as needed.

-4. Attends all committee meetings.
+4. May attend all committee meetings.

 5. Consults on Human Resource issues as necessary at the discretion of the Director.